Decurity/semgrep-smart-contracts/README.md

 Rule ID | Description
 --- | ---
-use-abi-encodecall-instead-of-encodewithselector | To guarantee arguments type safety it is recommended to use abi.encodeCall instead of abi.encodeWithSelector. use-ownable2step | Generic | Use Ownable2Step rather than Ownable
+use-abi-encodecall-instead-of-encodewithselector | To guarantee arguments type safety it is recommended to use `abi.encodeCall` instead of `abi.encodeWithSelector`. use-ownable2step | By demanding that the receiver of the owner permissions actively accept via a contract call of its own, `Ownable2Step` and `Ownable2StepUpgradeable` prevent the contract ownership from accidentally being transferred to an address that cannot handle it.